 About Dr Rosie King

 My name is Dr Rosie King.
-I began working as a General Practitioner after graduating from the University of NSW.
-For the past 26 years I have specialised in the area of sex therapy.
-Over this period I have gained valuable experience working with eminent and internationally renowned physicians and medical scientists in the field of sexual dysfunction and gained the skills and experience to treat and manage distressing issues and problems that can be medical, relational, psychological or a combination.
+I began working as a General Practitioner after graduating from the Faculty of Medicine at the University of NSW.
+For the past 30 years I have specialised in the area of sex and relationship therapy.
+Over this period I have had extensive experience treating and managing a wide range of distressing sexual and relationship issues that can be medical, physical, relational, psychological or a combination.

 - mismatched libidos